Renegade (Big Red Machine song): Composition and lyrics

 A renegade is someone who has rejected lawful or conventional behavior.
 Addressed in second person, "Renegade" has the narrator describe how the subject's anxiety and fear are obstacles for the narrator's love for the subject.
 The song ends with the question "Is it insensitive for me to say, get your shit together so I can love you?", with the outcome remaining uncertain.
 "Renegade" is set in a C major key.
 Swift's vocals range between E3 and G4.
 It has a fast tempo of 168 beats per minute.

 "Renegade" is performed by Swift as the lead vocalist, backed by Vernon's additional vocals.
 The song was written by Dessner and Swift.
 Dessner stated he was emotionally struck the first time he heard Swift talk about "how anxiety and fear get in the way of loving someone or create an inability for someone to love".
+A retrospective examination of the song's lyrics possibly connects to Swift's relationship with then boyfriend Joe Alwyn.
 Renegade sums up that emotion with a "fairly experimental" sound.
 It is an upbeat, alternative indie, indie pop, indie folk, and folk pop song with strings by Dessner and drums by So Percussion's Jason Treuting.
 Swift's vocal delivery is wordy, punctuated by brief plucks of gentle acoustic guitar and "rolling" synthesizers.
 The song ends with a polyphony of layered harmonies of Swift and Vernon.